 Tarr draws on this multigenerational sense of nostalgia (Most people who compliment my Batgirl shirt aren’t Batgirl of Burnside fans, but people in their 40s and 50s, who grew up watching Yvonne Craig in Batman.) in a flashback scene done in faded colors from Serge Lapointe, which contrasts the sharp reds of their rooftop meeting where Barbara tells Dick about how sad she was when he “died”.
 Tarr’s art gets cuter than usual in this small sequence of panels while Stewart and Fletcher cleverly insert dialogue from Dick and Babs in the present day that happens to be fun, flirty, and full of romantic chemistry.
 Babs has been dating Luke Fox for barely an issue so it seems like the creative team is setting up for a beautiful reunion with an almost kiss that mirrors Babs and Luke’s half-kiss before Dick barged in earlier.

 Batgirl #45 represents the series’ emotional peak so far.
 Cameron Stewart, Brenden Fletcher, Babs Tarr, and Serge Lapointe make Alysia and Jo’s wedding an incredibly lovely affair with candy colored romance and even some light rocking from special guest star Black Canary.
 They also delve into the love triangle between Dick, Barbara, and Luke with acrobatic panel layouts from Tarr and blunt dialogue from Stewart and Fletcher as Barbara and Dick’s relationship transitions from star-crossed to good friends.
-(Even if Dick still carries a torch for Babs as evidenced by his wink after she takes off, and the fact that he spies on the wedding reception.)
+(Even if Dick still carries a torch for Babs as evidenced by

 In a subversion of usual superhero tropes where the two women in the love triangle further a male hero’s arc (Spider-Man, Gwen Stacy, and Mary-Jane Watson is the classic example, especially when romance artist John Romita Sr. was drawing them.), Luke Fox and Dick Grayson end up furthering Barbara Gordon’s emotional arc while still being full-fledged characters in their own right.
 (In one sparring move, you can see the long history that Babs and Dick have had together.)
 The scenes with Dick represent Babs’ carefree, adventurous past before The Killing Joke and the dark Gail Simone run while the conversations with Luke represent Babs’ bright future where she has overcome (and continues to overcome) her physical and mental demons and strives to be happy.
 (See her flirty banter with Luke and their sick moves on the dance floor.)
 But the final, cryptic page could signify darker days for the Batgirl of Burnside with pure black colors from Lapointe.